kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/911report/chapter-11.txt
 ```

-This command shows all files that match the name chapter through a case insensitive search.
-This is useful because it shows that if you are looking for files but make a mistake with caps, it won't affect your search.
+This command shows all files that match the name chaptEr through a case insensitive search.
+This is useful because it shows that if you are looking for files but make a mistake in the command line, it won't affect your search.

 example 2)